Annotation Configuration

 @KeySequence

-This annotation is used to specify the name of a sequence in Oracle databases for generating primary key values in entity classes.
-In Oracle databases, primary keys are typically generated through sequences rather than auto-increment fields as in other databases.
-The @KeySequence
+annotation specifies the name of a sequence in Oracle databases for generating primary key values in entity classes.
+In Oracle databases, primary keys are typically generated using sequences rather than auto-incrementing fields like in other databases.
+This annotation tells MyBatis-Plus to use a specific sequence for primary key generation.

 In the example above, the @KeySequence